aedart/athenaeum/docs/README.md

 ### [Http Clients](archive/current/http/clients)

-_Http Client wrapper, with a Manager able to handle multiple "profiles"._
+_Http Client wrapper, with a Manager able to handle multiple "profiles".
+It also comes with a powerful request builder, supporting Json API and OData http queries._

 ### [Support](archive/current/support)